ML - Master of Letters (M.Litt.)

 Coursework-Only Track:

-One additional elective from existing Arts and Letters courses
+One additional elective from existing Arts and Letter courses